Corporate and Foundation Partnerships

 We are proud to spotlight the following partnerships.

-Without a solid basic education, poor girls are vulnerable to human trafficking and other exploitive or abusive situations.
-The Estée Lauder Scholars have a promising chance to escape the vicious cycle of intergenerational poverty, illiteracy, and ill health, allowing them to pursue higher education and career aspirations.
+Without a solid basic education, poor girls are vulnerable to human trafficking and other exploitative or abusive situations.
+The Estée Lauder Companies Scholars have a promising chance to escape the vicious cycle of intergenerational poverty, illiteracy, and ill health, allowing them to pursue higher education and career aspirations.

-View a slideshow of the Estée Lauder scholarship recipients.
+View a slideshow of the Estée Lauder Companies scholarship recipients.

 The Asia Foundation is proud to partner with The Levi Strauss Foundation (LSF) in Bangladesh, Cambodia, and China in the areas of worker rights and well-being.
 LSF has established itself as a true industry pioneer in working with The Asia Foundation on initiatives to advance garment factory workers’ rights and promote wellness in migrant worker communities.